 COACH ACCIDENT - On Sunday, as a two-horse coach, returning from Bristol to Bath, after changing horses at the Ship Inn, Saltford, was about to start, one of the horses made a plunge, by which means the coach was suddenly drawn against the pavement, and a person named James Holder thrown off, when one of the wheels passing over his right leg, caused a compound fracture.
 The sufferer lies in the United Hospital.

 19th Century painting of Saltford Lock and Jolly Sailor

 Courtesy of Keynsham and Saltford Local History Society.

-This attractive painting of Saltford Lock and the Jolly Sailor Inn (from downstream) is thought to be early-mid 19th Century.
+This attractive 19th Century painting depicts Saltford Lock and the Jolly Sailor Inn (viewed from downstream).

 1836: THE TITHE COMMUTATION ACT

 Bath Chronicle, 15th December 1936:-